-- the nature and seriousness of the conduct - the degree of danger to the school community - the student's disciplinary history, including the seriousness and number of previous infractions - the appropriateness and availability of an alternative education placement or program - the student's age and grade level - the results of any mental health, substance abuse, or special education assessments - the student's attendance and academic records - other appropriate matters
+- the nature and seriousness of the conduct - the degree of danger to the school community - the student's disciplinary history, including the seriousness and number of previous infractions - the appropriateness and availability of an alternative education placement or program - the student's age and grade level - the results of any mental health, substance abuse, or special education assessments- - the student's attendance and academic records - other appropriate matters were not considered.

-No decision to expel a student shall be reversed on the grounds that such factors were not considered.
 Nothing in this subsection shall be deemed to preclude a the School Board from considering any of the factors listed above as special circumstances for purposes of expulsions discussed in the following subsections.